f1337/f1337.github.io/tradecraft/README.md

 ## Daily re-planning huddles

-- Daily huddles are re-planning meetings, not status meetings.
+- Use daily huddles for re-planning meetings, not status meetings.
 - Led by Team Leads or Product Managers.
 - [Work the board from right to left](https://www.marcusoft.net/2017/03/comments-on-board-practices-7.html).
 What work we can ship today?
 - [Focus on the work, not the workers](https://www.marcusoft.net/2017/02/comments-on-board-practices-6.html).